Kyle XY

-Kyle XY is an American science fiction television series produced by ABC Family.
-The central character is a teenage boy (Matt Dallas) who awakens naked in a forest outside Seattle, Washington, with no more knowledge or abilities than a newborn and no belly button.
+Kyle XY is an American science fiction television series created by Eric Bress and J. Mackye Gruber and produced by ABC Studios.
+The central character is a teenage boy (Matt Dallas) who awakens naked in a forest outside Seattle, Washington, with amnesia and no belly button.
 He is taken in by a family and given the name Kyle.
 The series follows Kyle as he tries to solve the puzzles of who he is and why he has no memory before that day.
-Although set in present-day Seattle, the series was filmed in the Vancouver, British Columbia area.
+Although set in Seattle, the series was filmed in the Vancouver, British Columbia area.